WICG/translation-api/README.md

 # Explainer for the Web Translation API

-_This proposal is an early design sketch by the Chrome translate API team to describe the problem below and solicit feedback on the proposed solution.
+_This proposal is an early design sketch by the Chrome built-in AI team to describe the problem below and solicit feedback on the proposed solution.
 It has not been approved to ship in Chrome._

 Browsers are increasingly offering language translation to their users.
 Such translation capabilities can also be useful to web developers.
 This is especially the case when browser's built-in translation abilities cannot help, such as: